standardgalactic/zet/about.md

 fuzzing and automatic test generation.
 The first phase of this work was figuring out
 [how to use KLEE with Rust](https://project-oak.github.io/rust-verification-tools/2021/03/29/klee-status.html);
-the next phase will focus more on usability and productivity.
+as a prelude to shifting focus to usability and productivity.

 See also: [project progress posts](https://project-oak.github.io/rust-verification-tools/);
 [the code on github](https://github.com/project-oak/rust-verification-tools);